 2. Report incidents on the train

-If you’re commuting to uni, you may unfortunately find yourself in a situation where you’re uncomfortable or feel endangered on the train.
+If you’re commuting to uni or travelling around the city, you may unfortunately find yourself in a situation where you feel uncomfortable or endangered on the train.
 This could be if someone is exhibiting anti-social behaviour, causing an incident or committing a crime.

 In this circumstance, you can text 61016 which allows you to inform the British Transport Police about the issue so it can be dealt with appropriately.
 In an emergency, always dial 999.

 When texting the number, be sure to tell them the nature of the incident, the location and the time.
 For example, ‘Abusive man on the 7pm Sutton Coldfield to Birmingham New Street service.
 He was threatening people, and then got off at Birmingham New Street.’
-They won’t call you back unless you agree beforehand, and the text can be anonymous if you wish to do so.
+They won’t call you back unless you agree beforehand, and the text can be anonymous if you wish.
 All texts are monitored 24/7, 365 days a year by their First Contact Centre.

 3. Stay vigilant about money scams and fraud